KalleLeppala/ULPS/README.md

 confounded_pheno <- ULPS(table, poly, residual, confounder) # Stratification by population structure.
 ```

-Don’t knwo what to wwrite here yet.
+Don’t know what to write here yet.
 Maybe plot some phenotypes somehow.
 Here’s a TODO list: 1.
 Update all packages and R itself.
 2. Make
 `residual_kernel()` option `sample = S` work, and using `ggplot()`
 instead of base plot.
-3. Document all functions, use
+3. Document all functions, use (<span
-(<span class="citeproc-not-found" data-reference-id="seealso">**???**</span>)
+class="citeproc-not-found" data-reference-id="seealso">**???**</span>)

 ``` r
 library(devtools)